Ahmetburhan/Responsive-Portfolio/README.md

-# Basic-Portfolio
+# Responsive-Portfolio
-Basic-Portfolio Page Created
+Responsive-Portfolio Page Created

+Resize the screen see the magic!